shubhamtalbar96/CS595J_Blog/README.md

 et al., 2018), which is extracted from Reddit single-round dialogs, with over 3 million conversational pairs. **Question generation(QG)** aims to generate questions given a context as input.
 To obtain sufficient training samples, the authors used the dataset Quasar-T (Dhingra et al., 2017) preprocessed by Lin et al. (2018), and then generate document-question pairs to obtain 119K training samples in the end. **Text simplification** aims to revise the complex text into sequences with simplified grammar and word choice.
 Jiang et al. (2020) constructs a corpus consisting of 666K complex-simple sentences with revision alignment.
 Paraphrase task generates an alternative surface form in the same language expressing the same semantic content.
 We adopt widely used Quora Question Pairs3 (QQP) sourced from the community question answering forum Quora, with 147K positive pairs.

 **Baselines.** The authors considered three groups of models as baselines, covering both AR and NAR architectures.
 The first group of methods adopts encoder-decoder architecture (Cho et al., 2014) which is well-studied for SEQ2SEQ tasks, and we conduct experiments on two popular models: GRU with attention and Transformer (Vaswani et al., 2017).
 The second group is the finetuned large pre-trained language model (PLM), among which GPT2 (Radford et al., 2019) has demonstrated great success in almost all SEQ2SEQ tasks.
 We further compare to GPVAE (Du et al., 2022), which augments a pre-trained T5 (Raffel et al., 2020) with VAE to improve the generation diversity.
 For the last group of baselines, we consider LevT (Gu et al., 2019), a widely used, strong iterative NAR model.

+**Evaluation.** The authors evaluate the generated sequences from two aspects: quality and diversity.
+To evaluate the quality, they used the standard metric BLEU (Papineni et al., 2002) and ROUGE (Lin, 2004) score.
+Since string-similarity-based metrics can be unsatisfactory for open-ended generation, they also report BERTScore (Zhang et al., 2019) that assesses the semantic similarity between generated sentences and references.
+Higher scores of BLEU, ROUGE and BERTScore reflect better performance.
+As for diversity, they used distinct unigram (dist-1) to measure intra-diversity within each generated sentence, where the lower dist-1 indicates that the generated sentence contains more repeated words.
+For sentence-level diversity evaluation, they consider sentence-level self-BLEU (Zhu et al., 2018) to measure the n-gram overlap between the set of outputs w.r.t one source sentence, and we additionally use diverse 4-gram (div-4) (Deshpande et al., 2019) to measure the ratio of distinct 4-grams in the set of outputs per source sentence.
+The lower self-BLEU and higher div-4 suggest higher diversity of generation.
+For each method including DIFFUSEQ, they generate 3 samples for each source sentence to compute the diversity metrics.

 &nbsp;